noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 “The magic power of death is the fundamental fear of all beings, something that couldn’t be withstood by mere mental power... is how it should have been, but Kaito suppressed even that.
-In the midst of fear that normally would have “caused one to go insane or have a mental breakdown dozens of times”, you still held my hand.
-Kaito really is amazing!”
+In the midst of fear that normally would have caused one to go insane or have a mental breakdown dozens of times, you still held my hand.
+Kaito _really_ is amazing!”

 [...A-Ahaha...
 Well, you can count on me.]